ku-fpg/ku-fpg.github.io/people/andygill/professor.md

  * 20% service

 Some professors are not research active.
-So they have up to 8 classes per year, as well as university service, and are not paid over the summer.
+So they have up to 8 classes per year, as well as university service, and are also not paid over the summer, unless they teach a summer class.